 The Science of "Stuck" Grief: Why It Happens

-Recent research from 2024 and 2025 has highlighted that PGD is not simply "extra-strong" sadness.
+Research has shown that PGD is not simply "extra-strong" sadness.
 It is a cognitive and emotional loop.
 While "normal" grief allows the brain to eventually integrate the reality of the loss, PGD often involves "maladaptive" thoughts that block this integration.

 High-Risk Scenarios

 The prevalence of PGD increases significantly depending on the nature of the loss.
-While the general population sees a 7-10% rate, traumatic losses—such as suicide, homicide, or sudden accidents—can see rates soar between 49% and 65%.
+While roughly 7-10% of bereaved adults develop PGD overall, the risk is substantially higher after traumatic losses such as suicide, homicide, or sudden accidents.

 | Risk Factor | Impact on PGD Development |